noryev/material-ui-demo/README.md

 # Getting Started with adding IPFS into a React UI (with MaterialUI)

-maybe import web3.storage tools and try some of those funcions
+Start by importing web3.storage tools and try some of those example functions-

-Put you api key inside a .env file like =X.
+Put you API-key inside a .env file like = X.

 ## Getting Started